ej2/python-quickbooks/README.md

     customers = Customer.all()

-Filtered list of objects (filtering currently only supports simple queries):
+Filtered list of objects:

     customers = Customer.filter(Active=True)

+List with custom Where Clause (do not include the "WHERE"):

+    customers = Customer.where("Active = True AND CompanyName LIKE 'S%'

+Filtering a list with a custom query (See [Intuit developer guide](https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/querying_data) for supported SQL statements):

+    customer = Customer.query("SELECT * FROM Customer WHERE Active = True")

 Get single object by Id and update:

     customer = Customer.get(1)
     customer.CompanyName = "New Test Company Name"